OpenSLO/OpenSLO/README.md

 ### Goals

-- Compliance with the Kubernetes YAML format.
+- Compliance with the Kubernetes YAML format
 - Vendor-agnostic
 - Be flexible enough to be extended elsewhere